shelevenspace/notshot/README.md

   - Saves image to `~/Pictures/notShot/yyyy-mm/dd-filename.png`.
 - `notshot.py -s`
   - Saves image to `~/Pictures/notShot/yyyy-mm/dd-filename.png` and opens it in your default viewer (`--seeimage`).
-- `notshot.py -vsn -o ~/Desktop/ --dry`
+- `notshot.py -vsnq -o ~/Desktop/ --dry`
   - Shows all actions the program is doing, opens the image after writing, skips making any folders, outputs to `~/Desktop/dd-filename.png`, and then doesn't do anything but `--verbose` and `--seeimage` because of `--dry` making it a test run.
 This means it will open the image out of `/tmp` , which is usually lost on reboot.
+It will also not notify you of anything.

 ## Other things used in this program